omnetpp/docs.omnetpp.org/tictoc/index.md

 Our new network definition is getting quite complex and long, especially the connections section.
 Let's try to simplify it.
-The first thing we notice is that the connections always use the same <tt>delay</tt> parameter.
+The first thing we notice is that the connections always use the same `delay` parameter.
 It is possible to create types for the connections (they are called channels) similarly to simple modules.
 We should create a channel type which specifies the delay parameter and we will use that type for all connections in the network.